PCB Boundary Scan Testing

 << Click to Display Table of Contents >>

-Navigation: Designing a PCB with the DEX PCB Designer > Designs > PCB Design > PCB Design > PCB Testing >
+Navigation: Background Theory > PCB Design > PCB Testing >

 PCB Boundary Scan Testing

 PCB Boundary Scan Testing, also known as JTAG (Joint Test Action Group) testing, is a specialized method for testing and verifying the interconnections and functionality of digital integrated circuits on a printed circuit board (PCB).
-This testing technique is widely used for PCBs that incorporate complex digital devices, such as microcontrollers, FPGAs (Field-Programmable Gate Arrays), and other boundary scan-capable components.
+This testing technique is widely used for PCBs that incorporate complex digital devices, such as micro-controllers, FPGAs (Field-Programmable Gate Arrays), and other boundary scan-capable components.

 Boundary Scan Testing utilizes the standardized JTAG interface, which allows for testing and debugging of digital circuits and components on the PCB without the need for physical access to each individual pin.
 The JTAG interface provides a way to access the internal circuitry of boundary scan-capable components, facilitating a comprehensive and non-intrusive test.